gab-language/site/content/blog/values.md

 +++
 date = '2025-04-16T09:22:19-04:00'
 draft = false
-title = 'Value Representation'
+title = 'Representing Values in cgab'
 +++
 ## Why it matters
+Performance is always the answer!
+Dynamic languages like gab often have one over-arching definition of what a *value* is in the runtime.
+It is crucial that this value has as small of a memory footprint as possible.
+The runtime stores *many* contiguous arrays of these values, and the more compact these arrays can be, the better.
+In gab's case, it is even more important that values *fit into a register*, as this makes it easier for them to cross thread boundaries.

 In a language like `C`, code is compiled to run natively - values are just blocks of memory, and at runtime there is *no type information*.
 A register could hold an integer, or a pointer, or a boolean, but to the program they're all just bits.

-This differs from how a language like Java, Python, or Gab work.
+This differs from how languages like Java, Python, or gab work.
 These dynamic languages also carry type information about values through runtime, and use it for garbage collection, reflection, and detecting type errors.

 > Don't get mad at me for calling Java dynamic.
 You know it is.

+## Start Simple

 At the runtime-level, dynamic languages need a type which can represent *any* value in a program.
 A simple (dare I say naive) way of implementing this is with a *tagged union*.